 The trader action guide

 The asymmetric risk profile in the second half of 2026 supports a modest reduction in gross exposure relative to the first-half 2026 norms, combined with higher cash reserves than the strategy default.
 Retaining 15 to 20 percent of buying power in cash through the end of October, with intent to deploy on a 7 to 10 percent S&P 500 pullback, is consistent with the base-case probability weighting.
-Our performance methodology documents the sizing framework that governs major-event regimes like the one ahead.
+Our performance methodology documents the sizing framework that governs major-event conditions like the one ahead.

 On single names, Nvidia should be held in reduced gross size, with covered calls sold at delta 25 to 30 on rallies, as the highest earnings-quality name in the basket.
 Broadcom should be reduced by half through July earnings, with consideration of a full exit before the third quarter, given its highest exposure to the capital expenditure cycle.
 Microsoft, Alphabet, Meta, and Amazon should be maintained, with Meta at reduced size given that its capex pace exceeds reasonable medium-term return math.
 Oracle should be reduced or exited and re-entered 25 to 30 percent below current as the most exposed pure-play AI debt vehicle.
 Tuesday's daily article tracked the immediate pre-NVDA-earnings positioning; this research piece sets the strategic frame within which those tactical entries operate.